llfuller/super-smash-bros_SPC_May_9/README-LOCAL.md

 2. **Two Player Management**: Supports two players on the same keyboard with different control schemes
 3. **Same Game Features**: Maintains character selection, platforming, attacking, and win detection
 4. **Automatic Player 2**: Sets up the second player automatically when Player 1 is ready
+5. **Separate Controls**: Each player has their own dedicated control scheme to avoid conflicts

+## Key Improvements

+Compared to the original networked game, this local version offers:

+1. **Simplified Setup**: No server needed, just run a single file
+2. **Immediate Play**: Get into the action with minimal setup
+3. **Local Gameplay**: Perfect for playing with a friend on the same computer
+4. **No Self-Damage**: Players can't damage themselves when attacking
+5. **Custom Controls**: Designed specifically for two-player local play

 ## Troubleshooting

 If you encounter any issues:

-- Make sure you're running from the `src/game` directory
 - Ensure you have Pygame installed: `pip install pygame`
+- Run from the root directory of the project
+- Make sure both control schemes are working (arrow keys for Player 1, WASD for Player 2)
 - Check the console for any error messages

 ## Developer Notes

 This local version was created by internalizing the server functionality from the original networked game.
-The implementation maintains compatibility with the original menu system and character classes for a seamless experience.
+The implementation uses:

+- A custom `LocalCharacter` class to handle different control schemes
+- Player-specific enemy groups to prevent self-damage
+- Automatic Player 2 setup for streamlined gameplay
+- Path handling that works from the root directory